Green & Healthy Maine HOMES

 The following is a list of devices used by members of the Maine Indoor Air Quality Council and others in the general IAQ industry.
 These are not intended to be recommendations for specific devices but rather to provide an understanding of the types of devices available in the marketplace and how they are being used to make indoor environments healthier for occupants.

-Prices listed are current as of 2024 and may be subject to change.
+Prices listed are current as of Fall 2024 and may be subject to change.

 Further resources